-The Company's investments are classified as fair value through profit or loss and are measured at fair value.
 Investments held that are traded in an active market, through recognized public stock exchanges, over-the-counter markets, or through recognized investment dealers are valued at their closing sale prices.
 Investments held that are not traded in an active market are valued based on the results of valuation techniques using observable market inputs, if available, on such basis and in such manner established by management.
 The fair value of certain securities may be estimated using valuation techniques based on assumptions that are not supported by observable market inputs.
+Investments for which reliable quotations are not readily available are valued at fair value, as determined using management's best estimates thereof pursuant to procedures established by the Company.
 These values are periodically assessed by management of the Company to ensure that they are reasonable.